RomainBdt/Browser-Tab-Lock-Extension/README.md

 # 🔒 Tab Lock

 A chromium extension that locks a tab to a specific URL.
 Any navigation attempt — link click, form submission, address bar change — opens in a new tab instead of leaving the locked page.
-Closing a locked tab triggers a confirmation dialog.
+Closing a locked tab shows a notification to reopen it if closed accidentally.

 ---